TwilioDevEd/video-service-node/README.md

+## Deprecation notice
+This project uses Twilio's the deprecated Conversations SDK.
+Please check out our current Getting Started guide for Video and accompanying repository instead.

 # Customer Service with Twilio Video

 This is an example application demonstrating a customer service use case with Node.js and the [Express](http://www.expressjs.com) web framework.
 In addition to Express, this project contains other third-party modules that may be useful in creating applications with Twilio.